dcdpr/did-btcr2-test-suite/regtest/README.md

   ```
 4. Wait 30s or so for it to finish syncing and retry step 4 above.

 Alternatively, the zip file can be dragged into the [lighting polar](https://lightningpolar.com/) app, if it is installed.
 Then the network can be started through the apps interface.
 However, doing this may drop the electrs part of the docker file.
-If this happens, view the docker-compose file in the `did-btc1-electrs.polar.zip` folder and copy across into the polar docker compose.
+If this happens, view the docker-compose file in the `did-btcr2-electrs.polar.zip` folder and copy across into the polar docker compose.
 Polar networks can be found under `~/.polar/networks`.

 You should configure your resolver to query the electrs API at `http://localhost:3000.

+## Data

+* [k1qgp7vmk76hx8nnjkzym5apyps76ycvf9uggcdyakc0942kccgq5vp0cnnv5l5](/regtest/k1qgp7vmk76hx8nnjkzym5apyps76ycvf9uggcdyakc0942kccgq5vp0cnnv5l5) - adds a 2nd verification method to the DID Document